cbrintnall/AGodotCommandPalette/README.md

 **Features**:

 - **1.4.2** you can traverse the file tree by starting the search_string with "res:".
-Ending the search_string with "  " will autocomplete file/node/settings path.
+Ending the search_string with "  " (double space) will autocomplete file/node/settings path.
 - **1.4.0:** Project/Editor settings can be changed.
 New Project settings can be added as well.
 - **1.4.0:** Starting the search_string with "n " will list all nodes in the current scene.
 Activating a node will select it in the scene tree dock.
 While the filter is active, you can add new scripts to any of the nodes.
 - **1.4.0:** List and select properties of nodes.
 Activating one will focus it in the inspector so you can edit it.